securionpay/securionpay-net/README.md

 ## Documentation

-For further information, please refer to our official API documentation at https://securionpay.com/docs/api.
+For further information, please refer to our official documentation at https://securionpay.com/docs.